erikpoort/react-native-accengage/README.md

 * Returns a single message given an index.
 * Before calling this method, getInboxMessages() should be invocated.
 * @param index
-*/
+* @return Promise with either a message or null (in which case a webview is opened) */
 Accengage.getMessage(index);